Ready to maximize profits and optimize operations for your dispensary?

 • Read more about Meadow’s Cycle Count functionality.

 Use Meadow’s proprietary Metrc Labeling system to sticker your products with a QR code to ensure your budtenders are selling from the right packages.
 Meadow labels can include product titles, brand names, price, and the METRC batch ID.
 Too much information?
 Maybe the smaller label size is better for your shop.
-If you’re not into stickering products, Meadow's Socket Scanners are capable of reading Metrc Package IDs provided by distributors as well as UPC Barcodes.
-Read more about Meadow’s Metrc Integration.

-4. Reduce opportunities for theft:
+Reduce opportunities for theft

-All dispensaries have at least some risk of theft due to the nature of their products, so it pays off in more ways than one to have security measures in place—from cameras and alarms, to well-trained staff members who are actively monitoring activity within the premises.
-If your retail floor model allows for customers to add items to their own basket, keep a limited inventory supply on the floor, and the rest in backstock or a vault.
-Your POS should make it easy to transfer inventory between locations as needed.
+All cannabis dispensaries have at least some risk of theft due to the nature of their products, so it pays off in more ways than one to have security measures in place—from cameras and alarms, to well-trained staff members who are actively monitoring activity within the premises.

 With Meadow, you can instantly update your menu and transfer products in real-time without having to split Metrc batches.
 Check out this quick clip on how to quickly transfer products from one inventory location to another.

-5. Avoid ordering products that are not selling:
+Avoid ordering products that are not selling:

 If certain products aren’t moving, don’t continue stocking them—this will just lead to unnecessary overstock waste that could have been avoided with better product forecasting techniques and analysis of sales data.
+Proper inventory management strategies begin with careful monitoring of sales trends and the implementation of proactive measures to adjust stock levels accordingly.
+If you are stuck with product that isn't moving, make a plan to discount it, or communicate with the vendor for a return or reimbursement.

 With Meadow's real-time accurate reports and pre-built dashboards, retailers can easily gain insight into what products are being sold, on which sales channels, how quickly, and to whom.
-With Meadow’s Premium Inventory Velocity & Insights, you can:

 • Maximize your profits by ensuring you have just the right amount of inventory on hand without downloading a report.